Scheana Marie Cries About Rob Valletta Split On ‘Vanderpump Rules’ Reunion: ‘I Loved [Him] For 12 Years’

 As she and her co-stars reunited at the reunion special for Season 6, Scheana was confronted about her relationship issues by Lala Kent, Kristen Doute, and others, and right away, she began to cry.

-“I was head over heels in love with him,” she said.
+“I was head over heels in love with him,” she said, per Bravo.
 “I was for a really long time and it didn’t work out but I’ve loved Rob for 12 years and he broke my f**king heart.”

 According to Scheana, she’s a strong person and has been able to get through things in the past, including her 2016 split from ex-husband Mike Shay, but when it came to her short-lived romance with Rob, she claimed he broke her.
 As she explained, she was able to justify her divorce at the time it happened but when it came to her August 2017 split from Rob, things were much harder as there was no good reason to part ways.